 Our birthing unit provides beautiful LDRP (Labor, Delivery, Recovery and Post-Partum) rooms and state of the art equipment.
 Our nursing staff are highly trained including AWHONN fetal monitoring, NRP Newborn Resuscitation and STABLE.

 Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those there to provide support.

-The Birth Place permits 24-hour visitation for your primary support people.
+Women's Center permits 24-hour visitation for your primary support people.
 All other visitors should follow the hospital visitation policy.
 Your new baby's siblings may visit with an adult.
-Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit the Birth Place.
+Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit the Women's Center.

 Infant security is a priority, but we are very family friendly.

 The staff may request that fewer visitors stay, depending on the conditions of your baby.
 Visitors also may be asked to step out if you'd like them to or to provide care.

 Family may be present during the delivery at the discretion of the nursing staff and physician.

 You will need some time to physically and emotionally recover from labor and delivery.
 Following your baby's birth, you will be able to be together to bond and get to know each other.
 Your baby will have vital signs taken and have an assessment right in your room.
 After your doctor completes your care following delivery and your baby has been examined your support person will be able to hold your baby.

 For your convenience, there are phones in the LDRP Rooms.
 Our staff will get messages to you, however protecting your confidentiality we will not give out information regarding you or your baby.

 To make outgoing calls, dial 9 and the area code.
 Regional and long distance calls require a calling card or operator assistance.
 You may use your cell phones in the Women's Center.